-Rob enjoys solving problems for his clients, crafting thoughtful, practical solutions for the complex challenges they face.
+Mr. Nobel enjoys solving problems for his clients, crafting thoughtful, practical solutions for the complex challenges they face.
 His background in both defense and coverage enables him to see the larger picture within the context of both evaluation and litigation.
-Moreover, judges, mediators, and opposing counsel all hold him in high regard, significantly enhancing the odds of successful settlements.
+Moreover, judges, mediators, and opposing counsel all hold him in high regard.

-Beyond his litigation prowess, Rob is a frequent lecturer and prolific author.
+Beyond his litigation prowess, Mr. Nobel is a frequent lecturer.
 His contributions include serving as a Director on the USLAW Network's Board of Directors and as Chair of both the USLAW Network Construction Law Practice Group and the Insurance Services and Risk Management Group.

 Representative Cases